webpack/webpack.js.org/src/content/api/compilation-object.md

 Parameters:

-- `module` - the module which's errors and warnings to be reported.
+- `module` - the module whose errors and warnings are to be reported.
-- `blocks` - a set of dependencies blocks to report from.
+- `blocks` - a set of dependency blocks to report from.

 ### addChunkInGroup